inveniosoftware-contrib/kpiit/docs/niklas/report.md

 * See how # of tickets have increased over time
-* Could be displayed as a line graph with exra details about when the support tickets were created to get a better spread internally.
+* Could be displayed as a line graph with exra details about when the support tickets were created etc

 # Support waiting in line

 * Show line graph of how support waiting in line has changed over time
-*
+* ???